dlock8/InterconnectIO_Master/README.md

 |STATus:OPERation:ENABle| set the status enable register (OPERE) for the operation Data register
 |STATus:OPERation:ENABle?| queries the status enable register (OPERE) for the operation Data register

-## SCPI command associated to the Interconnect IO Board
+## SCPI command associated to the InterconnectIO Board

 | SCPI_COMMAND| PARAMETER | COMMENT
 | :-----| :-----| :----- |